zhuf/zhuf.github.io/about.md

 title: about
 ---

 You can call me zhufeng.
-I am a MySQL DBA at [Netease](http://www.163.com).
-I love coding, and develop many interesting Devops tools.
+I am a freelancer in Python.
+And  I love coding, I am doing my job in HFT system.

-### tech stack
+### tech stacks

 - Python
-- Django/Tornado
+- Flask/Django/Tornado
 - MySQL/Mongodb
-- Ruby/Ruby on Rails
+- C/C++

 ## Contact

-If you want to talk to me, the most certain way is through e-mail: _zhufeng9282@gmail.com_.
+If you want to talk to me, the most certain way is through e-mail: _zhufeng9282@163.com_.

 I have accounts on some social networks too: